aaronmccall/rfc6902-simple-diff/README.md

-rfc6902 simple diff generator
+# rfc6902 simple diff generator
 ======================

-An extremely simple JSON patch tool that generates rfc6902 compliant add, remove, and replace operations only.
+An extremely simple JSON patch diff tool that generates rfc6902 compliant add, remove, and replace operations only.

-If you are looking for a complete implementation(differ and patcher), please check @chbrown's [rfc6902](https://www.npmjs.org/package/rfc6902) or Cujo.js's [jiff](https://www.npmjs.org/package/jiff).
+If you are looking for a complete implementation of rfc6902 for diffing (creating ops) and patching (applying ops to objects), please check out @chbrown's [rfc6902](https://www.npmjs.org/package/rfc6902).

+If you only need add, remove, and replace operations, but you also need diffing and patching support, check out Cujo.js's [jiff](https://www.npmjs.org/package/jiff).

+## New in 2.0.0
+Version 1 had a dependency on the venerable [underscore](https://underscorejs.org) library.
+I (and many other JS developers) no longer use underscore, preferring the modularity and modernity of Lodash, so I felt it was time to remove that dependency.

+To that end, I created a standalone version as the main module (`require('rfc6902-simple-diff')`), and a lodash dependent version (`require('rfc6902-simple-diff/lib/lodash')`).

+The standalone version is slightly faster due to its optimized (if significantly less compatible with aged and edge-case environments) isEqual implementation.

+The standalone version minifies to 1.86Kb whereas the lodash version lands at about half that (.89Kb).

+**tl;dr** Use the lodash version if you already use lodash in your project and bundle size is precious.
+Otherwise, use the (default) standalone and enjoy the performance benefits.

-Getting started
+## Getting started
 -----

 ```shell